-Wolfgang Albers is being sent into early retirement by the state government, Cologne police said.
+Cologne police said Wolfgang Albers is being sent into early retirement by the state government.

-North Rhine-Westphalia’s governing cabinet will formally discuss the decision on Tuesday but Mr Albers will not return to his job, they said.
+They said North Rhine-Westphalia’s governing cabinet will formally discuss the decision on Tuesday but Albers will not return to his job.

-Cologne mayor Henriette Reker suggested that police had held back information from her, and said in a statement that her “trust in the Cologne police leadership is significantly shaken”.
+Cologne Mayor Henriette Reker suggested yesterday that police had held back information from her, and said in a statement that her “trust in the Cologne police leadership is significantly shaken”.

-Interior ministry spokesman Tobias Plate said the arrested suspects were nine Algerians, eight Moroccans, five Iranians, four Syrians, two Germans and one person each from Iraq, Serbia and the United States.
+Plate said the suspects were nine Algerians, eight Moroccans, five Iranians, four Syrians, two Germans and one person each from Iraq, Serbia and the United States.

 In addition to the 31 suspects detained by federal officers, city police arrested two men from North Africa, aged 16 and 23.

 The Daily Telegraph said police arrested two men “of an immigrant background” regarding the sex attacks.

 One was carrying a note in German and Arabic with translations of phrases including “Beautiful breasts”, “I want to have sex with you” and “I’ll kill you”, according to police.

 Police said the attacks on women were committed by small groups of men who were among some 1,000 people described as being of “Arab or North African origin” that had mingled with revellers in front of Cologne’s main train station and Gothic cathedral.

 The incident has triggered calls for tighter immigration laws, particularly from politicians opposed to Chancellor Angela Merkel’s open-door policy that allowed nearly 1.1m refugees to enter the country last year.